 The referral may be made verbally or in writing.
-A written request for a special education evaluation is not required by IDEA or CARRIZO SPRINGS CONSOLIDATED INDEPENDENT SCHOOL DISTRICT (CSCISD).
-Written referrals should be directed to the District's Director of Special Education or to campus administration.
-Any employee of the District receiving a verbal or written referral should communicate the referral to the Director of Special Education.
+A written request for a special education evaluation is not required by IDEA or Carrizo Springs Consolidated Independent School District (CSCISD).
+Written referrals should be directed to the District's Director of Special Education or to Carrizo Springs Consolidated Independent School District (CSCISD) Campus Administrator, any employee of the District receiving a verbal or written referral should communicate the referral to the Director of Special Education.
 District staff should make any referrals for special education in writing to the Director of Special Education.

-1.3 How should the District respond when it receives a referral for special education?
+1.4 How should the District respond when it receives a referral for special education?

-Referrals should be considered by the Director of Special Education or other qualified professional, as outlined below, to determine whether there is reason to suspect that the student has a disability and is in need of special education and related services.
-Each campus should have a designated staff member responsible for receiving referrals from the parents/legal guardians.
-All referrals should be forwarded to the Director of Special Education.
-If a parent or legal guardian makes a referral to a general education teacher, a paraprofessional or campus office staff, the parent should be directed to the campus principal on the student's campus who is responsible for receiving referrals.
+Referrals should be considered by the Director of Special Education, Campus Administrator or other qualified professional, as outlined below, to determine whether there is reason to suspect that the student has a disability and is in need of special education and related services.
+Each campus should have a designated staff member responsible for receiving referrals from the Campus Teachers or Campus Counselors.
+All referrals should be forwarded to the Campus Administrator/Principal.
+If a parent or legal guardian makes a referral to a general education teacher, a paraprofessional or campus office staff, the parent should be directed to the Campus Administrator/Principal on the student's campus who is responsible for receiving referrals.

-If a parent, legal guardian or adult student verbally requests a special education evaluation, the District staff who received the verbal request should report the request to the campus principal or the aforementioned designated staff for the student's home campus.
-The campus principal or designated staff should contact the requestor either by telephone or via email to gather more information about the request.
+If a parent, legal guardian or adult student verbally requests a special education evaluation, the District staff who received the verbal request should report the request to the Campus Administrator/Principal or the aforementioned designated staff for the student's home campus.
+The Campus Administrator/Principal or designated staff should contact the requestor either by telephone, via email or U.S. Postal Service Mail to gather more information about the request.

-When the District receives a request for an initial evaluation, the campus principal should promptly review the student's record and document any consideration that has been given to alternatives to special education, including but not limited to general education academic and behavioral interventions; RtI data; remedial instruction; tutoring; compensatory education pursuant to Tex.
+When the District receives a request for an initial evaluation, the Campus Administrator/Principal, designated campus staff, and/or administrator should promptly review the student's record and document any consideration that has been given to alternatives to special education, including but not limited to general education academic and behavioral interventions; RtI data; remedial instruction; tutoring; compensatory education pursuant to Tex.
 Ed.
-Code § 29.081 ("services designed to supplement the regular education program for students identified as at risk of dropping out of school"); and/ or Multi-Tiered Systems of Support (MTSS).
+Code § 29.081 ("services designed to supplement the regular education program for students identified as at risk of dropping out of school"); Multi-Tiered Systems of Support (MTSS); and/or Dyslexia-related general education services.